nasa-jpl/ION-DTN/gh-pages/docs/ION-Guide.md

 However, a BP router's refusal to enqueue received data for forwarding could result in costly retransmission, data loss, and/or the "upstream" propagation of resource exhaustion to other nodes.
-Therefore the ION design additionally attempts to prevent [potential]{.underline} resource exhaustion by forecasting levels of queuing resource occupancy and reporting on any congestion that is predicted.
+Therefore the ION design additionally attempts to prevent potential resource exhaustion by forecasting levels of queuing resource occupancy and reporting on any congestion that is predicted.
 Network operators, upon reviewing these forecasts, may revise contact plans to avert the